-There are a diverse variety of activities which make a major contribution to personal development, including visits to the Theatre, to Art Exhibitions, and PGL.
+There are a diverse variety of activities, which make a major contribution to personal development, including visits to the theatre; to museums and art galleries; Careers Development seminars and fairs; Mental Health Day activities and the annual residential trip to Devon.

-Responsibility and Leadership
+8.5 Responsibility and Leadership

-The system of School Prefects, Mentors, and the School Council provide both formal and informal opportunities for girls and boys to exercise leadership, service and responsibility.
+The School Council provides both formal and informal opportunities for girls and boys to exercise leadership, service and responsibility.
+The make-up and structure of these leadership positions will change depending on the cohort.

-Specialist Staff
+8.6 Specialist Staff